- What does Flutter provide?

 Mobile hardware: iOS devices (iPhone 4S or newer) and ARM Android devices.

-Note Flutter currently does not support building for x86 Android (issue #9253) directly, however apps built for ARMv7 or ARM64 run fine (via ARM emulation) on many x86 Android devices.
+Apps built for ARMv7 or ARM64 run fine (using ARM emulation) on many x86 Android devices.

 We support developing Flutter apps with Android and iOS devices, as well as with Android emulators and the iOS simulator.

-We test on a variety of low-end to high-end phones but we don’t yet have an official device compatibility guarantee.
+We test on a variety of low-end to high-end phones and tablets, but we don’t yet have an official device compatibility guarantee.

 Does Flutter run on the web?